wultra/powerauth-crypto/docs/Activation-Recovery.md

    KEY_MASTER_SECRET = ECDH.phase(KEY_SERVER_PRIVATE, KEY_DEVICE_PUBLIC)
    ```

-1. Record associated with new `ACTIVATION_ID` is now in `ACTIVE` state.

 ## Recovery Code and PUK states

 ### Recovery Code States

-Record associated with given Recovery Code transits between following states during it's lifecycle:
+Record associated with given Recovery Code transits between following states during its lifecycle:

 - **CREATED** – the recovery code record is created but it was not confirmed yet.
 - **ACTIVE** – the recovery code record is active and ready for a recovery activation.
 - **BLOCKED** – the recovery code record is blocked and cannot be used for recovery activation.
 It cannot be renewed and activated again.
 - **REVOKED** – the recovery code record is revoked for another reason (associated activation is removed, bank account is closed, etc...) and cannot be used for recovery activation.

-The **initial state** of the record depends on how's the source of the code:
+The **initial state** of the record depends on how the recovery code was created:

 - Recovery Code created as a part of application activation is in **ACTIVE** state.
 - Recovery Code created for the [Recovery Postcard](Recovery-Postcard.md) is in **CREATED** state and needs to be [confirmed](#recovery-code-confirmation) before use.